tsvillaluenga/garment-correction/README.md

 - PyTorch team for the excellent deep learning framework
 - scikit-image for color space conversion utilities
 - Rich library for beautiful CLI interfaces
+- Albumentations for advanced data augmentation
 - The computer vision community for foundational research in image-to-image translation
+- U-Net architecture for semantic segmentation
+- Attention mechanisms for cross-modal learning